viepovsky/PESEL/README.md

 ### Generating random PESEL

-To generate a random PESEL, you can use the `PeselGenerator` class, which provides methods to generate PESELs with either default parameters or specified ones.
+To generate a random PESEL, you can use the static method `generatePeselStatic()` from the `PeselGenerator` class.

-To generate a PESEL with default parameters, you can use the static method `generatePeselStatic()`, which generates a PESEL with the following default parameters:
+The method generates a PESEL with the following default parameters:
 - Random gender
 - Date of birth between today's date and 100 years before today's date.

-Here is an example code snippet to generate a PESEL with default parameters:
+Here is an example code snippet to generate a random PESEL:

 ```java
 String generatedPesel = PeselGenerator.generatePeselStatic();
 ```
 The `generatePeselStatic()` method returns a `String` with a random PESEL.

+### Generating random PESEL with custom parameters

-If you want to generate a PESEL with specific parameters, you can use the `PeselGeneratorParams` class to specify the desired gender and date range.
-For example:
+To generate a PESEL with custom parameters, you need to create a `PeselGeneratorParams` object in help of builder and set the desired gender and date range:

 ```java
 LocalDate minDate = LocalDate.of(1990, 1, 1);